https://www.genworth.com/aging-and-you/finances/cost-of-care

 • Future accessibility: Plan ahead for the possibility that you may need to install other accessibility features, such as a ramp or chair lift.

-As you think through your options, be sure to give some thought to moving logistics.
+Be sure to give some thought to moving logistics.
 Adding an in-law suite can be a big change, and you can expect a few hiccups during the move.
 However, hiring professional movers will free you up to focus on your family during the transition, which will help the process go much more smoothly.
-Many of the top moving companies offer generous discounts for senior citizens.
+Many of the top-rated moving companies offer generous discounts for senior citizens.

 Our Conclusion